synologistical/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0/Update-MgDomain.md

     - `[LastActionDateTime <DateTime?>]`: Timestamp for when the last activity occurred.
 The value is updated when an operation is scheduled, the asynchronous task starts, and when the operation completes.
     - `[Operation <String>]`: Type of asynchronous operation.
 The values can be ForceDelete or Verification
     - `[Status <String>]`: Current status of the operation.
 Scheduled - Operation has been scheduled but has not started.
 InProgress - Task has started and is in progress.
 Failed - Operation has failed.
   - `[SupportedServices <String[]>]`: The capabilities assigned to the domain.
-Can include 0, 1 or more of following values: Email, Sharepoint, EmailInternalRelayOnly, OfficeCommunicationsOnline,SharePointDefaultDomain, FullRedelegation, SharePointPublic, OrgIdAuthentication, Yammer, Intune.
+Can include 0, 1 or more of following values: Email, Sharepoint, EmailInternalRelayOnly, OfficeCommunicationsOnline, SharePointDefaultDomain, FullRedelegation, SharePointPublic, OrgIdAuthentication, Yammer, Intune.
 The values which you can add/remove using Graph API include: Email, OfficeCommunicationsOnline, Yammer.
 Not nullable
   - `[VerificationDnsRecords <IMicrosoftGraphDomainDnsRecord[]>]`: DNS records that the customer adds to the DNS zone file of the domain before the customer can complete domain ownership verification with Azure AD.
 Read-only, Nullable

 DOMAINNAMEREFERENCES <IMicrosoftGraphDirectoryObject[]>: Read-only, Nullable